palmacas/wiki-documents/docs/Edge/NVIDIA_Jetson/reComputer_Jetson_Series/reComputer_Mini/reComputer_Mini_Getting_Started.md

 ---
-description: Comming soon!
+description: This article provides a getting-started guide for the reComputer Mini (based on the NVIDIA Jetson Orin platform), including the device's specifications and the steps for initial setup and configuration.
 title: Getting Started with reComputer Mini
 keywords:
   - reComputer
   - reComputer mini
-  - embedded omputer
+  - embedded computer
   - robots
 image: https://files.seeedstudio.com/wiki/wiki-platform/S-tempor.png
 slug: /recomputer_jetson_mini_getting_started